Kolding Municipality

-Kolding municipality is a municipality (Danish, kommune) in Region Syddanmark on the east coast of the Jutland peninsula in southeast Denmark.
-The municipality covers an area of 640 km², and has a total population of 93,544 (2022).
+Kolding Municipality (Kolding Kommune) is a kommune in the Region of Southern Denmark on the east coast of the Jutland peninsula in southeast Denmark.
+The municipality covers an area of 640 km2, and has a total population of 95,897 (2025).
 Its mayor is Knud Erik Langhoff, a member of the Conservative People's Party.
-The main city and the site of its municipal council is the seaport city of Kolding, the seventh largest city in Denmark.
+The main city and the site of its municipal council is the seaport city of Kolding, the eighth largest city in Denmark.

 Several major Danish motorways intersect in Kolding municipality.
-Middelfart municipality and Kolding municipality are connected by two bridges: the Old Little Belt Bridge and the New Little Belt Bridge.

 On 1 January 2007 Kolding municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with Christiansfeld, Lunderskov, Vamdrup municipalities, and Vester Nebel Parish in Egtved Municipality to form a new Kolding municipality.

 The municipality is part of Triangle Region and of the East Jutland metropolitan area, which had a total population of 1.378 million in 2016.

 Geography

 To the east is a strait, first called Snævringen ("The Narrowing") and then further south Bredningen ("The Broadening"), that separates the Jutland mainland from the island of Funen in this area, where the two lie very close to each other, often less than 1.5 km apart.
 Snævringen is an extension of the Kattegat, and begins near the cities of Fredericia and Middelfart, north and east of Kolding municipality.
 As Snævringen broadens it becomes Bredningen, which opens out into the Little Belt (Lillebælt), the main strait between Jutland and Funen.
 The municipality of Middelfart on the other side of Snævringen is thus Kolding's municipal neighbor to the east.
 The island of Fænø lies in Snævringen between Kolding and Middelfart.

 Leading directly into the city of Kolding from Snævringen are the waters of Kolding Fjord.